 There are a number of conveyances who will accept overseas clients.
 If a broker has a good working relationship with a panel, this will put you in a position of strength with your application.
 Solicitors’ fees can be increased when they discover clients are overseas, and could also delay proceedings.

-15. I’ve had an experience of buying a house before and I don’t really want a call centre dealing with everything.
+15. I’ve had the experience of buying a house before and I don’t really want a call center dealing with everything.

 Find a broker who will deal with your mortgage from start to finish.
 A call centre will often not understand your individual, exceptional circumstances, or give you a number of methods to contact them whilst overseas (Skype, mobile numbers, office numbers, email etc.)

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.

 Mike is an award-winning money coach and industry leader in the financial sector.